sosonian/dnd-box/README.md

 ### boxesSetting
 Array of Object, each object is the initial state of box.
 Each box state has those attributes:
 * boxID : String or number ,the ID of box.
 Input could be number or string, but must be unique.
 If ID is duplicate, second one would be assigned a new unique ID automatically (use uuidv4), and so is if ID is not given
 * width : Number, the width of box (CSS property : width).
-If value is not a number,  or value is null, it would resigned as 200 (200px).
+If value is not a number,  or value is null, it would be assigned as 200 (200px).
 * height : Number, the height of box (CSS property : height).
-If value is not a number,  or value is null, it would resigned as 200 (200px).
+If value is not a number,  or value is null, it would be assigned as 200 (200px).
 * x : Number, the horizontal position of box (CSS property : left).
-If value is not a number,  or value is null, it would resigned.
+If value is not a number,  or value is null, it would be given a valid value automatically.
 * y : Number, the vertical position of box (CSS property : top).
-If value is not a number,  or value is null, it would resigned.
+If value is not a number,  or value is null, it would be given a valid value automatically.

 The number of box is determined by the length of Array.